corner image

 There are many other Asplenium species whch have a more typical fern-like growth habit and appearence. check the general Ferns page for more about other ferns.

 The Bird's Nest Fern is a useful plant for shady areas.
+To much sun may bleach or burn the leaves.
 Being naturally an epiphyte or lithophyte, it's good for growing under trees where few other plants can compete with tree roots.
-The dramatic form works well with a modern garden style as well as a more naturalisitic rainforest garden.
+Fallen tree feaves will help sustain the fern.

 Bird's Nest Ferns San Diego Fern Society.
 Includes a useful summary of the diferences between A. australasicum and A. nidus